louis-bompart/louis-bompart.github.io/01-deck-and-moonlight/index.md

 Steps:

 - From the desktop experience, start Steam and goto 'Add a non-steam game' (click Add a game and select the option).
-- Select Browse
-- Navigate to `/var/lib/flatpak/exports/bin/` (this is where the binaries of your flatpak installed apps are)
-- Change "File type" to "All files" (we're not using the `.desktop` of Moonlight)
-- Select `com.moonlight stream.Moonlight`
-- Click Open
+- Select any app, as we will be setting the target and start directory manually afterward.
 - Click on Add Select Programs
+- In your Steam library, left-click the shortcut you just added and select properties.
+- A window should open with several fields.
+First we want to set `Target` and `Start In` to `"/var/lib/flatpak/app/com.moonlight_stream.Moonlight/current/active/export/bin/com.moonlight_stream.Moonlight"`

-From here, you can launch Moonlight from Steam.
+From here, you could close the window and launch Moonlight from Steam.
 But that's not our end goal.

 #### Parametrizing the Moonlight Shortcut

-- In your Steam library, left click `com.moonlight stream.Moonlight` and select properties.
-- In the launch options put: `stream $HOST_MACHINE_NAME "Game of your Name"`.
+- While on the properties windows, set the launch options: `stream $HOST_MACHINE_NAME "Game of your Name"`.
 > So, for example, if my host machine name is GLAD0S and I want to play Portal 2 I should put `stream GLAD0S "Portal 2"`
-- Change the name from `com.moonlight stream.Moonlight` to the name of your game (I mean, I'd do that if I were you.)
+- Change the name of the shortcut to the name of your game (I mean, I'd do that if I were you.)

 From here, your game is playable directly from the Steam Deck experience.
 However, it's pretty bland.
 No pictures, nothing.
 Pretty dull, innit?